-Every systematic development has probably been in contact with undemocratic forces.
+Every systematic development has probably been in contact with evil and undemocratic forces.
 Some types of technology never pass this, and remain technology for the intellectual elites.
 The telephone was considered as such for a long time.
 It would never become people's technology, it was said.
 But contact desires, mass production and lowered prices have shown otherwise.

 Today's personal computers are marketed on features that surely can fully be used only by specialists.
 Steps to a democratic information society probably stress the ability for a PC to be used directly by the elderly, instead of the youngsters.
+But the PCs are not built for that.

-A democratic shell over the PC leaves five or ten buttons open, and shields the rest.
-Specific software could provide such shelters, why not?
+A democratic shell over the PC leaves five or ten buttons open, and shields the rest, so that it can be used by the many.
+Specific software could provide such shelters, why is such software not available?

-For those of us who have worked with the videotex systems of the 1980s, it is evident that computerized democracy will not sell itself.
-Many types of support will be needed, different types of support for different users.
+For those of us who have worked with the videotex systems of the 1980s, it is evident that computerized democracy will not expand by itself.
+Many types of support will be needed, different types of support for different group of users.
 We know quite well that the handicapped have well-expressed needs for specific technology, to overcome physical human barriers.
-We also know that people who are newcomers in our society normally have needs for language translation services, to be able to communicate with society, and with the rest of us in a normal way.
+We also know that people who are linguistic newcomers in our society normally have needs for language translation services, to be able to communicate with the formal representatives of society, and with the rest of us, in a normal way.
 But all other groups?
 What are their needs of specific communication forms?
 We have a gigantic challenge here, first to find out needs, and then to create understanding and raise resources to build the support systems according to these needs.

 However clever and intelligent types of support that will be provided, it will probably show to be a challenge to motivate the really large groups of possible participators to participate.
+This is an educational motivation problem.
 This difficulty will have to be overcome if we want to characterize the systems as democratic.
 One way to do this is to make the systems more participative.
-The democratic system must reflect participation, it must be evident that someone listens out there, listens to what is on you mind.
-We don't need to know who, but if there is a constant uninterest and we find over time that no one listens, then the number of participants will decrease.
+The democratic system reflects participation, it must be evident that someone out there listens to what is on you mind.
+We don't need to know exactly who, but if there is a constant uninterest and we find over time that no one listens, then the number of participants will decrease.